Can you give me an overview of

 Venice has several, including one near the railroad station.

 Can I use my cellular phone or tablet in Venice?

-frequencies, and if you've enabled roaming.
-But be careful if you're visiting
+phone) and you've enabled roaming.
+But be careful if you're visiting from

 If you're traveling with a smartphone or tablet, you can turn

 off cellular service and use the municipal Wi-Fi network when you're walking

 around the city.
 There's a modest daily fee, and coverage is limited